 IV.B.
 Due Date and Mailing Instructions

 Proposals are due January 22, 2014.
 Applicants may submit their proposals through the U.S. Postal Service, commercial delivery service, or electronically through www.grants.gov.
-Only one method should be used for the submission of the original, complete proposal package as described in IV.C. below.
+Only one copy of the complete proposal is required.

 1. Hard Copy Submissions